neutrons/data_workflow/docs/developer/instruction/build.rst

 In order to run a local instance of the web-monitor, you need to have

     * access to `docker`_ engine (preferably with access to a latest version of `docker-compose`_).
+      This is for running ``docker compose``
     * access to a local instance of `Anaconda`_ for setting up a Python virtual environment.
+      This is used for running tests locally.
     * sufficient amount of disk space (~ 10GB) for storing various images.

+The settings are split into a couple of bundled options that can be selected by specifying ``DJANGO_SETTINGS_MODULE``

+    * ``reporting.reporting_app.settings.unittest`` for running outside of docker in the conda environment
+    * ``reporting.reporting_app.settings.develop`` for local docker containers.
+This can be connected to production ldap server in a read only mode and will ignore TLS errors
+    * ``reporting.reporting_app.settings.envtest`` for the remote testing environment
+    * ``reporting.reporting_app.settings.prod`` for production

 2. Install dependencies